 You can nest multiple jobs together for a single output to save media and time.
-The parameters for nesting are as follows nested queue as desired and when the conditions are met, nesting will begin.
+The parameters for nesting are as follows

-Enable Automatic Nesting - You can set the queue to nest jobs automatically when the configured conditions (such as maximum wait time) are met.
+- Enable Automatic Nesting You can set the queue to nest jobs automatically when the configured conditions (such as maximum wait time) are met. - Auto rotate when nesting Enable auto rotation when nesting occurs.